nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 title: Semantic Versioning, in Reverse
 ---

-This needs a huge edit.
-Outlining:

 ## A Quick Recap

 [Semantic versioning](http://semver.org)
 (sometimes called "semver")
 is a relatively important concept in modern software development.
 It's a formulation of rough understandings of what the various parts of a version number mean in terms that are well agreed on.

 In semver,